 The Men’s Assessment of Social Support and Risk Networks was a pilot study of the sex and sex-drug risk and risk reduction practices of men who have sex with men (MSM).
 Its goal was to test recruitment procedures and questionnaires that assessed the influence of social networks, norms, and beliefs on the sex and sex-drug risk behaviors of a racially and ethnically diverse sample of (MSM).

-Respondent Driven Sampling (RDS) was used to recruit 216 MSM who completed a face to face questionnaire on their social networks, their own and their network members’ norms about and influence on sex-drug risk practices, and their own and their network members’ sex/sex-drug use risk/risk-reduction practices.
-They also completed a self-administered questionnaire about their attitudes and beliefs as well as their HIV status.
+Respondent Driven Sampling (RDS) was used to recruit 216 MSM.
+They completed a face-to-face questionnaire on their social networks, their own and their network members’ norms about and influence on sex-drug risk practices, and their own and their network members’ sex/sex-drug use risk/risk-reduction practices.
+They also completed a self-administered questionnaire about their attitudes, beliefs, and HIV status.

-Analyses of the data from this pilot are ongoing and have been used to develop a much larger implementation of this pilot to study social and sexual networks of young African-American MSM on the Southside of Chicago.
-Findings from the pilot show that there are important social influences on HIV risk: the attitudes and norms expressed by social network members have a significant influence on respondents’ risk practices.
-In addition, differences in the composition of personal networks (family, friends, and/or sexual partners) have important consequences for risk.
+Analyses of the data from this pilot are ongoing.
+They have been used to develop a much larger implementation of this pilot to study social and sexual networks of young African American MSM on the South Side of Chicago.
+Findings from the pilot show that there are important social influences on HIV risk: the attitudes and norms expressed by social network members significantly influence respondents’ risk practices.
+In addition, differences in the composition of personal networks (family, friends, and sexual partners) have important consequences for risk.